 On March 4, California set a new record by supplying nearly half of the state’s electricity needs from renewables.
 That’s just the latest payoff of the state’s admirable clean energy investments, thanks to plentiful solar power and strong policies like the Renewables Portfolio Standard (RPS).

-But California still relies on fossil fuels, via natural gas power plants, to provide nearly 40 percent of annual electricity needs.
+But California still relies on fossil fuels, via natural gas power plants, to provide 33 percent of annual electricity needs.
 In fact, in-state natural gas generation comprises about 10 percent of greenhouse gas emissions statewide.
 Natural gas–fired power plants supply a substantial portion of California’s current electricity demand and support grid reliability, natural gas generation will continue to play a role on California’s electricity grid for some time.
 But reaching our long-term energy and climate goals means ramping up renewables and at the same time turning down our gas.
+(More information about the role of natural gas in California’s clean energy future can be found in UCS’s new analysis.)

 In many cases, gas plants will be turned off during the day, when renewable generation is most abundant.
 However, as the sun sets, solar generation decreases and natural gas plants must be turned on—or, if they’re already operating, they must ramp up generation to meet the evening demand spike.

 The solution to this evening ramp problem is to:

 - Build cleaner alternatives to gas that can produce power in the evening

 - Build more energy storage